-Advising and representing a large contractor in a dispute with a state-owned gas company, in litigation involving freezing injunctions, a procedural appeal to the Privy Council, and an arbitration over a disputed contract breach: Super Industrial Services v National Gas Company UKPC 17.
+- Super Industrial Services v National Gas Company UKPC 17 Advising and representing a large contractor in a dispute with a state-owned gas company, in litigation involving freezing injunctions, a procedural appeal to the Privy Council, and an arbitration over a disputed contract breach.

-A&V Oil v Petrotrin Advising a major oil services company in Trinidad in a dispute with a state-owned petroleum company, involving injunctive relief and a forthcoming arbitration over a disputed claim of fraud.
-Click for news report.
+- (News Report on) A&V Oil v Petrotrin: Advising a major oil services company in Trinidad in a dispute with a state-owned petroleum company, involving injunctive relief and a forthcoming arbitration over a disputed claim of fraud.

-EMBD v Kallco et al Representing contractors defending claims brought by a state-owned development agency alleging cartel activity, bribery and collusive bidding on public tenders.
+- (News Report on) EMBD v Kallco et al: Representing contractors defending claims brought by a state-owned development agency alleging cartel activity, bribery and collusive bidding on public tenders.

 Robert acts and advises in public law disputes, at first instance and on appeal, in particular from Caribbean jurisdictions.
-He has appeared, as both junior and sole counsel, in many constitutional and public law cases in the Privy Council, on appeal from Trinidad, Mauritius, St Vincent and Bermuda, including:
+He has appeared, as both junior and sole counsel, in many constitutional and public law cases in the Privy Council, on appeal from Trinidad, Mauritius, St Vincent and Bermuda.